dchrisostomo99/Analog-Clock/README.md

 # Analog-Clock
-A Analog Clock made with HTML CSS and JavaScript
+Analog Clock made with HTML CSS and JavaScript